 Through 2022, HSBRIS engaged communities on the vision, values, strengths, weaknesses, opportunities and threats relating to the region, under the lens of the United Nations Sustainable Development Goals (UN SDGs).
 Feedback was sought through various means, including a Future of Howe Sound Forum hosted in November.
-Feedback was also sought on the proposed Howe Sound Biosphere Region (HSBR) Roundtable, an assembled group of around thirty representatives of various sectors who would report to HSBRIS to steer the management of the biosphere region.
+Feedback was also sought on the proposed Átl'ka7tsem/Howe Sound Biosphere Region (AHSBR) Roundtable, an assembled group of about thirty representatives of various sectors who would report to HSBRIS to steer the management of the biosphere region.

-The feedback largely fell into the categories of people, governance, natural assets/biodiversity, economy, infrastructure, and climate action.
+The feedback received largely fell into the following categories: people, governance, natural assets/biodiversity, economy, infrastructure, and climate action.